Apara2311/OIBSIP-Level2-Task-2/README.md

-# Mother Teresa Tribute Page
+# 🌟 Mother Teresa Tribute Page
-🌟This is a responsive and visually elegant tribute page dedicated to Mother Teresa, created using only HTML and CSS.
+This is a responsive and visually elegant tribute page dedicated to Mother Teresa, created using only HTML and CSS.
 It highlights what we adore in her, a short biography, and a famous quote — all wrapped in a clean, center-aligned, modern layout.
 <br>